Fully updated in October 2023

 The historic roots of Mas Domnik can be traced back to the late 18th century, when the island was under French colonial rule.
 The French settlers brought their Carnival traditions to Dominica, which were heavily influenced by European masquerade balls and festive processions.

 In the mid-1800s, these traditions mixed with the cultural practices of the freed Western African slaves and the indigenous Kalinago people, resulting in a unique and distinctly Dominican Carnival.
-African elements such as drumming, dance, and vibrant costumes fused with European-style masks and costumes, creating a dynamic and colorful celebration.
+African elements such as drumming, dance, and vibrant costumes fused with European-style masks and costumes, creating a dynamic and colourful celebration.

 Over time, Mas Domnik evolved to incorporate social commentary and satire in the form of Kaiso Songs and Calypso Music.
 This allowed the Carnival to become a platform for expressing social and political concerns while maintaining its festive and joyous atmosphere.

-What to expect from Dominica’s Carnival?
+What to Expect from Dominica’s Carnival?

 Dominica’s Carnival is basically a giant party, with everyone exuberantly celebrating.
 Beer and Rum flows freely and people are dancing in the street while Calypso Music is blasting from huge loudspeakers.
 On Tuesday there’s a big parade through the streets of central Roseau and this is where you’ll see the most elaborate costumes.